stefanos50/neural-network/README.md

-Implemantation of least squares algorithm in machine learning using python and tensorflow.
+Implemantation of a neural network in machine learning using python.

 The labels are three based on the goals of each team (home team , away team).